 If you’ve approached a high street lender, then it isn’t uncommon to be simply ‘told’ that you won’t get a mortgage.
 It also isn’t uncommon for high street brokers to process your application, knowing that it’s going to be declined.
 This is especially true for when borrowers have unique circumstances, such as having adverse credit or being self-employed with little account history.

 If you’ve been told that you won’t get a mortgage, then do make an enquiry with us.
 A specialist will assess your circumstances and will ultimately explain what’s possible and what isn’t.
-If a mortgage isn’t possible, they may be other alternatives to finance your property purchase.
+If a mortgage isn’t possible, there may be other alternatives to finance your property purchase.
 We’ll also explain what you can do next so that you can prepare yourself better before approaching lenders.

 Knowledge is power.
 That phrase couldn’t be truer when it comes to mortgages.
 The difference between an average broker and an expert mortgage advisor is simply the knowledge and experience our advisors have.
 If there’s a lender out there for you, we’ll find them!
 We’ll also find you the best possible deal you can qualify for.